| The

 Mataji” (Mother).

-Shri Mataji calls the state of meditation “thoughtless
+Shri Mataji called the state of meditation “thoughtless

 awareness” — awareness without distracting thoughts,